visgl/deck.gl/dev-docs/RFCs/v6.x/property-animation-rfc.md

 ### Driving the Animation

-Animating the props on each frame is part of the problem.
+Animating the props on each frame is one part of the problem.
 The other part is ensuring that we keep animating when any animation is active.

 * layers are only redrawn when the dirty flag of at least one layer is set, or when the viewport changes.
 * layer dirty flags are only set when new layers are actually provided by the application (which typically happens when application state changes).